mbknor/dropwizard-activemq-bundle/README.md

 Use it when you need to send and receive JSON (jackson) via ActiveMq in your Dropwizard 0.7.0 application.

+Please have a look at the [Example application](https://github.com/mbknor/dropwizard-activemq-bundle/tree/master/example).

 Change History
 -------